-The Policing London Business Plan 2008-11 www.met.police.uk/foi/index.htm on which this document reports, described the long-term policing commitments of both the MPS and the Authority.
-It explained the rationale behind how we determined our corporate objectives including how we considered the requirements of external stakeholders, particularly the Government, the Mayor and the people of London.
-It then detailed how we intended to meet these objectives by describing the activities we promised to undertake and the measures and targets we set ourselves to enable everyone to monitor our success.
+The Policing London Business Plan 2008-11 (insert link), on which this document reports, described the long-term policing commitments of both the MPS and the Authority.
+It explained the rationale behind how we determined our corporate objectives including how we considered the requirements of external stakeholders, particularly the Government, the mayor and the people of London.
+It then detailed how we intended to meet these objectives by describing the activities we promised to undertake and the measures and targets we set ourselves to enables everyone to monitor our success.